christopherrons/physics-simulations/README.md

 # Physics Simulation

-An application for running physics simulation.
+An application for running a 2d physics simulation of balls colliding.

 # Installation Linux Ubuntu